 If you are unsure how Fablab can help your project, you can book an individual project consulting session with one of us.
 We will hear you out and try to provide an adequate response to the problems you are facing.

 Tell me more!

 It is not just the machines, but the knowledge around them.
 From idea to CAD and CAM design to fabrication with one or all the machines, electronics, programming and system integration – that is what you should try to get out of it.

-Lab is generally open the students of the Aalto University, but provides space and machine time to everyone else during open days.
+Lab is generally open the students of the Aalto University, but provides space and machine time to everyone else during open days (not active during COVID, book a tour instead).
 Membership options are also available.
 Students, members and staff can book the machines (see Booking in the sidebar).